Leave A Legacy

 Image

-Create a Special Fund
+Create a special legacy

-The Surrey Legs of Steel, which takes place in late September, is open to anyone with a passion for cycling and the Surrey Hills, and offers two routes (80km and 45km).
-The event is a fantastic example of remembering a loved one and the Dave Aitchson SportsAid Fund has developed a huge legacy having helped many of the country's brightest triathlon prospects.
+Established by his family, The Surrey Legs of Steel is held annually to commemorate Dave Aitchison, a rising star in British triathlon and Ful-on Tri club member, who died suddenly in January 2007, aged 29.
+The event takes place in late September and is open to anyone with a passion for cycling and the Surrey Hills, offering two routes (80km and 45km) with all profits going to SportsAid.
+The event is a wonderful example of remembering a loved one and Dave Aitchson’s family has developed a huge legacy having helped many of the country's brightest triathlon prospects.

 The Impact